-This is the story about how I become a brand consultant who helps organizations and photographers with their image and content strategy consultant.
+This is the story about how I become a brand consultant who helps organizations and photographers with their image and content strategy.

 Hi, I’m Cameron.

-I am an image and content strategy consultant for photographers and organizations.
+I am a Brand Consultant for organizations and photographers.
 My goal is to help you build a rewarding and profitable business.

 With 15+ years of experience working with photographers and the brands who hire them in a range of markets, I understand the unique challenges and opportunities presented to both sides and what your target market needs to see from you to become your next client.

 However, it took me time and experience to hone this work into the service it is today.

 I grew up in Connecticut and lived in every state beginning with C plus a few others.
 When I moved to Boulder, Colorado in 1998 with a history degree from Kenyon College and experience editing every school publication up to this point in my life, I landed a job editing the new website of SKI and SKIING magazines.
 The job was a dream, but I often woke up wanting to dive further into visual media than mountain lifestyle media allowed.
 What mattered to me most was working with the professional creative people who inspired me to learn more about their crafts.

 So I took a chance to dive deeper into visual media and I moved to Santa Barbara, CA in 2001 to study commercial photography with the legendary teachers at Brooks Institute.
 This experience guided and aligned my interests and is a cornerstone of the perspective I bring to my client’s needs.

 A few months before my graduation in 2003 Richard Avedon’s studio selected me for an internship.
 Near the internship’s end Avedon asked me at a staff lunch to work with him full time on his advertising, editorial, book, and fine art projects.
 A year later Avedon died and through a fortunate connection his colleague Hiro brought me on to his team.